meiyor/GPT_superAPI_Quiz/README.md

 python3 app.py
 ```

 While both terminals are running you can open the browser of your preference.
 I suggest **firefox** or **Google Chrome** and copy and paste the address you obtained from the **ngrok** server as forwarding address.
-The one marked in the red squared.
+The one marked in the red rectangle.
 This address can be accessed from anywhere in the world while the **app.py** and the **ngrok** server are active/running.
 Having the server running we will obtain the following screen after accessing the **ngrok** forwarding address.

 <img src="https://github.com/meiyor/GPT_superAPI_Quiz/blob/main/images/ngrok_first_page.jpg" width="900" height="500">